iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-useProtectedData.md

   environment (TEE) and process protected data.
 - The **iDapp CLI** is a command-line tool that helps you build, test, and deploy your iExec App.
-- **Docker** is a tool that allows you to run your iExec App in a containerized environment.
 - **Protected Data** can be integrated into your iExec App to process private data.
 - **iExec Apps** can be deployed on the iExec protocol to run in a trusted